 Is it the case that the lawyer of the individual concerned has described British law as akin to that of the Nazis?
 If that is how it was described, will my right hon.
 Friend condemn that because we are a proud country with our traditions of democracy and the rule of law, and particularly given that ISIS itself was a Nazi, medievalist death cult?

 My right hon.
 Friend is absolutely right to raise that point.
 There are reports today that one of the lawyers who is representing one of the foreign fighters described British law as akin to Nazism.
-If true, these are absolutely outrageous comments.
+If that is true, these are absolutely outrageous comments.
 They will be found to be deeply offensive, for example, by holocaust survivors and their families here in Britain and elsewhere, and if this lawyer has an ounce of dignity, they should consider apologising for these wholly insensitive remarks.

 We would not want to fall foul of the European Court of Human Rights, would we?
 However, as a member of the Council of Europe, I refer the Home Secretary to recent judgments of the Council and the Court that one cannot deprive somebody of citizenship in an arbitrary way.
 Without asking him to comment on any individual cases, surely as a matter of law, it would not be arbitrary to strip someone of a passport if they willingly go out to join the jurisdiction of a terrorist organisation that has beheaded people, and all the rest, so I urge the Home Secretary to be robust on this matter.
 He will have the support not only of the whole country, but even of human rights lawyers.